shashank-indukuri/firebase_demo/README.md

-# Getting Started with Create React App
+# A Sample React Firebase Web Application with Google authentication

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).